 We were eagerly greeted by his classmates, all part of a global MBA program in which they were each working to earn two Master’s degrees abroad by living and studying in three countries – Germany, Poland and China.
 A year and a half later, this cohort would spread out across the globe to become successful, young businessmen and women in all industries.

-Whenever I come across someone moving to China, here are the tips that I learned from my time as an expat that I share:
+Whenever I come across someone moving to China, here are the tips that I learned from my time being an expat in China I share:

 1. You’ll be in a constant state of culture shock throughout your time in China